nadinestpierre/sp-reactjs-client/README.md

      library
   in umd format
 ```

-*Have in mind that you have to build your library before publishing.
-The files under the `lib` folder are the ones that should be distributed.*
+*Have in mind that you have to build your library before publishing.*

 ## Getting started

 1. Setting up the name of your library
-  * Open `webpack.config.js` file and change the value of `libraryName` variable.
+  * Open `webpack.config.js` file and change the value of `libraryName` variable so it matches the name of your library.
+  * Open `webpack.config.js` file and provides values for `siteUrl`, `username` and `password` to be able to upload assets to a site.
-  * Open `package.json` file and change the value of `main` property so it matches the name of your library.
+  * Open `package.json` file and change all occurrences of `sharepoint-starterpack` property so it matches the name of your library.
 2. Build your library
   * Run `npm install` to get the project's dependencies
   * Run `npm run build` to produce minified version of your library.
 3. Development mode
   * Having all the dependencies installed run `npm run dev`.
-This command will generate an non-minified version of your library and will run a watcher so you get the compilation on file change.
+This command will generate a non-minified version of your library.
+  * Run `npm run devup` to produce a non-minified version of your library and upload *.js and *.css files to a site.

 ## Scripts

+* `npm run build` - produces production version of your library.
+* `npm run dev` - produces development version of your library.
-* `npm run build` - produces production version of your library under the `lib` folder
+* `npm run buildup` - produces production version of your library and upload *.js and *.css files to a site.
-* `npm run dev` - produces development version of your library and runs a watcher
+* `npm run devup` - produces development version of your library and upload *.js and *.css files to a site.

 ## Readings